José Manuel Franco: Early life

 Born in A Pobra do Brollón (province of Lugo) on 8 September 1957, soon after his family moved to Monforte de Lemos.
 Franco, who dropped university studies in Mathematics early, graduated in law.
 (Note: From 1995 to 2003 his CV as member of the Assembly of Madrid featured a wrong degree in Mathematics.
 Corrected from 2003 forward, this caused stir in the media in 2018, as it was revealed in the wider context of the Cifuentes scandal regarding academic titles, and the alleged fraudulent obtention of one of them by the then president of the Community of Madrid, Cristina Cifuentes.)
 From 1982 to 1987 he worked as math teacher.
 He is a career civil servant in the Ministry of Defence.
 Franco, who had joined the Spanish Socialist Workers' Party (PSOE) in 1981, was a member of the Monforte de Lemos city council from 1984 to 1986.

 Regional MP

 He became a member of the Assembly of Madrid for the first time after the 1995 regional election.
 He renovated his seat in the 1999, May 2003, October 2003, 2007, 2011 and 2015 elections.

-During this spell in the regional legislature, he has served as PSOE spokesperson in the Job Commission, president of the Budget Commission, and as spokesman in the Commission of Transport and Infraestructures.
+During this spell in the regional legislature, he has served as PSOE spokesperson in the Job Commission, president of the Budget Commission, and as spokesman in the Commission of Transport and Infrastructures.
 After the forced resignation of Tomás Gómez in February 2015, he became the spokesman of the parliamentary group.
 After the 2015 election, he became deputy spokesman second to Ángel Gabilondo.